mauricext4fs/go-pomodoro/README.md

 A simple Pomodoro GUI Application written in Go with the Fyne.io toolkit

+## Requirements

+### Windows

+For Windows 10/11, OpenGL is required.
+You must activate 3d acceleration on VM or else Pomodoro won't start.

 ## Build

 Go version >= 1.23 is required